greta-dovi/BD_Assignment_port_detection/README.md

 ##### Limitations
 Although the majority of detected instances are actually representing the ports, there are some false positives too.
 Visual inspection of the map shows that some vessels formed a "port" based on the matched criteria (zero or no speed, vessels at close proximity), however, the "port" appears to be in the middle of the body of water. <br>
 Additionally, a trade off was made between the precision and speed.
-The initial version of port detection algorithm allowed to more precisely evaluate the port coordinates by assigning a vessel to a port only after checking each coordinte of the vessels, that were already assigned to a port.
+The initial version of port detection algorithm allowed to more precisely evaluate the port coordinates by assigning a vessel to a port only after checking each coordinate of the vessels, that were already assigned to a port.
 However, this solution expands the number of actions exponentially, hence slows down the algorithm significantly.
 To combat that, only the first coordinate of the port is checked to decide whether to assign vessel to a port or not.